Concepts: JavaScript Debugging Basics

 When testing and debugging your code it is most helpful to use the in-page embed player implementation (called the Advanced code in Studio).
 This provides the clearest way to interact with the player.

-Using JavaScript is almost assuredly part of your testing and debugging, so you will want to setup your code to use JavaScript.
-This is done in a standard way using the ready
+Using JavaScript is almost assuredly part of your testing and debugging, so you will want to setup your code to

-event.
-Both the in-page embed implementation code and the ready
+embed implementation code and the ready

 event are shown here.